3 Early Warning Signs of IVDD

 #3.
 A HUNCHED BACK

-A Dachshund with disc issues tends to develop a hunch in his back – a hunch may be severe or it may also appear in a more subtle manner where it looks like one or two vertebra are protruding from the spine slightly.
-Your Dachshund may also move around with a slower and shuffled walk and/or have a tense belly.
+A Dachshund with disc issues tends to develop a hunch in his back – a hunch may be severe or it may also appear in a more subtle manner where it looks like one or two vertebrae are slightly protruding from the spine.
+Your Dachshund may also move around with a slower and shuffling walk and/or have a tense belly.

 There are Measures you Can Take at Home to Help Ease the Strain on Your Dachshund’s Spinal Cord: